This article has been reviewed by tax expert Erica Gellerman, CPA.

-W-2 Form: The W-2 form, on the other hand, is an annual report—detailing for the employee (as well as the IRS) their gross pay and tax deductions.
+W-2 Form: The W-2 form, on the other hand, is an annual report—detailing for the employee (as well as the IRS) their gross pay and tax withholding.

 W-4 Form: The W-4, as we’ll further explain later, is filled out by your employees.
 Each employee fills out their personal information and withholding allowances on the W-4.
 As an employer, you only need to fill out part of the W-4 if you’re using the document to fulfill state new hire reporting requirements.

-As we briefly mentioned earlier, the W-4 form should be filled out as part of an employee’s new hire paperwork.
-Since the W-4 will determine the amount of tax deductions withheld from an employee’s paycheck, they should complete a W-4 before their first pay day.
-After they complete their initial W-4, an employee will only need to complete a new W-4, on the other hand, if their personal or financial situation changes, and therefore, they want to adjust their deduction allowances.
+W-4 Form: The W-4 form should be filled out as part of an employee’s onboarding paperwork.
+Since the W-4 will determine the amount of tax withheld from an employee’s paycheck, they should complete a W-4 before their first pay day.
+After they complete their initial W-4, an employee will only need to complete a new one if their personal or financial situation changes and they want to adjust their withholding allowances as a result.

 W-4 Form: Once your employee fills out their W-4, you should file it (either electronically or physically), but you do not need to submit it to the IRS or SSA.
 As we mentioned above, you only need to file a W-4 form if you’re using it to meet state new hire reporting requirements.

 To accurately complete the W-4 form, your employee will need to provide:

-Once an employee has completed their W-4, they’ll return it to you, and you will keep the form on-file for reference.
+Once an employee has completed their W-4, they’ll return it to you and you will keep the form on file for reference.
 You will also input the withholding information into your payroll system to ensure the correct amount of income tax is withheld from each paycheck.
 Your employee can update their W-4 as they see fit, in which case you should update your filing system with the new W-4 as well as adjust your payroll data accordingly.

-W-2s must be completed no later than January 31st for the previous year and distributed to your employees in addition to filing with the government.
+W-2s must be completed no later than January 31 for the previous year and distributed to your employees in addition to filing with the government.
 W-2 forms can be accessed on the IRS website.
 In many cases, your accountant or payroll administrator can help you with W-2 filings.
 Additionally, many payroll software platforms allow you to file W-2s through their system as well.

 To complete the W-2 form for each of your employees, you will have to fill out:

-At the end of the day, although the W-2 and W-4 are different forms that serve different purposes, they both fall under the larger umbrella of business taxes—and therefore, it’s of the utmost importance that you meet the requirements for these forms.
-These tips will help you streamline your W-2 and W-4 processes, so that you’re not only completing the forms correctly, but in the most efficient way possible for your business.
+The W-2 and W-4 forms serve different purposes but are both equally important for your business and employees.
+These tips will help you streamline your W-2 and W-4 processes so that you’re not only completing the forms correctly but also in the most efficient way possible.

 At the end of the day, you will see both the W-2 and W-4 form again and again as you run your business, so it’s important to know the ways in which they’re different.
 Essentially, although they’re both tax-related forms, the W-4 informs you, as an employer, of the amount to withhold from your employee’s paycheck, while the W-2 reports an employee’s earnings and withholdings for a given year.